IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 {{< cta >}}

-You can also help by selecting Island View PTA as your charity of choice in [**Amazon Smile**](https://smile.amazon.com/ "Amazon Smile")!
+**Your holiday shopping can give gifts to those you love AND TO ISLAND VIEW simply by selecting** **Island View PTA as your charity of choice in** [**Amazon Smile**](https://smile.amazon.com/ "Amazon Smile")!
 Once you have it set up, you just shop as you normally would, and Amazon will automatically donate .05% of your purchase total to us!
 Super easy and it means a world of difference to our staff & students!
 Thank you for your support!

 ## SAVE THESE DATES!